LEC Refrigeration Racing: 1977

 LEC racing returned to Formula One in 1977 with their own LEC chassis designed by Mike Pilbeam and run by Mike Earle.
+The CRP1 was a conservative design but without major faults; it would have qualified in its first race (Spain 1977) based on times set early Saturday morning, but since there was no official timing it did not make the cut-off, due to a series of minor problems later in the day.

 It was this car in which Purley suffered serious injuries in an accident during pre-qualifying for that year's British Grand Prix.
 He survived an estimated 179.8 g when he decelerated from 173 km/h (108 mph) to 0 in a distance of 66 cm (26 inches) after his throttle got stuck wide open and he hit a wall.
 For many years, this was thought to be the highest g-force ever survived by a human being.
 He suffered multiple fractures to his legs, pelvis and ribs.

 The second CRP1 has been restored and has competed in historic Formula One racing alongside a modern replica built by WKD Motorsport.